mio9/ddns/README.md

 6. Set correct name for your subdomain / domain name
 7. Done

-> Extremely tedious to setup right?
-That's the point :)
+> Extremely tedious to setup right? i know lol but that's the thing of later :)

 ## Contribution